AishaEvering/PyTorch_Exercises/Classification.md

   * Sometimes I'll walk away and when I run the same code I get an error that the tensor is not on the correct device.
 I could just at `...to(device)` at the end but there's no real need the code was working perfectly fine before.
 If I rebuild the model everything is back to normal.
    * Make sure you get the in_features, and out_features correct.
 I mis-read my binary y label as 2 instead of the layer should return 1 value.
 Found the issue and fixed it.

-       * For Multi-class classification to first have to forward pass causing the model to return the raw logits.
-Then call the Softmax function which changes them to probabilities that add up to 1.
-After that call `argmax()` to get the highest probability.
-       *

 ```mermaid
 ---
 title: Get Binary Classfication Predictions